 Read more

 Hello, my name is Hannah and I am a homeschool instructor in the state of VA.
-I have 3 children of my own and I am eager to teach and help others in their educational journeys along the way.
-I am currently achieving my Bachelors' Degree in the Science of Business at the University of Phoenix.
+I have 4 children of my own and I am eager to teach and help others in their educational journeys along the way.
+I am Business Administration graduate, with a bachelors, from the University Of Phoenix.
 I am willing to negotiate my hours of availability, just tell me what you need :)

 Read more